 The Metropolitan Surface Water Management Act of 1982 required all land in the Twin Cities Metropolitan Area to be divided into watersheds, each watershed to be overseen by a Watershed Management Organization (WMO), and each WMO to adopt a Watershed Management Plan.
 These plans must be updated at least every ten years.
 The Elm Creek Watershed Management Commission’s Third Generation plan was approved by the Board of Water and Soil Resources (BWSR) on September 23, 2015, and adopted by the Commission on October 14, 2015.

-The Commission is updating its plan starting in June 2024 and will have a kickoff meeting for cities and review agencies on June 12, 2024 at its regular meeting at 11:30.
-Following the kickoff meeting stakeholders will review the goals and policies and make updates as necessary.
+The Commission is updating its plan starting in June 2024.
 The core of the update process will be developing an action plan for the period 2025-2034.
 Watch this space for opportunities to provide input and comment on this proposed update.
 The goal is to have a draft Plan ready by Spring 2025, and the final plan approved and adopted by October 2025.

 Some of the major topics that will be considered during this process are: